Course Syllabus

 Learning Quizzes (5)

 In order to support students’ learning from assigned readings, 6 open-book, open-note, online quizzes will be posted, each after approximately two days of class meetings (and not during the Study Tour week).
 Each quiz will include 15 to 20 multiple choice, fill-in-the-blank, and short answer questions and must be completed within 30 minutes.
 Each student’s lowest quiz score will be dropped (i.e., the 5 top quiz scores will be counted towards the final grade in the course).
+Quiz submission deadlines are reflected in the course calendar.

-Reading Discussion Facilitation
+Reading Summary and Discussion Facilitation

 In order to manage the volume of reading in this compressed summer session, when more than one chapter and journal article is assigned for a class meeting, a small group of students will serve as reading discussion facilitators.
 When assigned to lead the reading discussion, students will read the assigned and optional chapters and/or journal articles carefully and comprehensively.
 Students not assigned as reading facilitation group for that day are expected to skim the readings and materials for that day, as the material will be covered on the learning quizzes.
 In collaboration with their small group, each student facilitator will be responsible for summarizing and presenting key concepts from the assigned and optional chapters and/or articles to their peers during class.
 Sharing of these key concepts will occur in small groups, with students not assigned as reading facilitators on that day rotating through 4 to 5 reading stations, in each of which one reading facilitator will lead a discussion of key concepts.
+Students will be assigned to small groups by the 2nd day of class.

 Field Study Reflections (3)